SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-how-to.rst

  .. figure:: tutorial_idf.png
     :align: center

-The export buttons allow you to produce .csv files containing either the extrapolated Q-space data, or the transformed data.
+The export buttons allow you to produce CSV files containing either the extrapolated Q-space data, or the transformed data.

 The structure of the transformed data file is shown below.